TeamAOF/skylore/setup/multimc.md

 install git with your package manager.

 ## continue setup
-download [Latest Relase](https://github.com/RobertasJ/skylore/releases/tag/1.3) and unzip it
+download [Latest Relase](https://github.com/RobertasJ/skylore/releases/tag/1.3) and import it to multimc.

-import to multimc the instance of your choice.

 if you need help, please ask in the official discord: https://discord.gg/6rkdm48